Guide to the Marilynn S. Barks papers

 Preferred citation: Marilynn S. Barks papers, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.

-Separated materials: This collection was removed from the Charles S. Harvard papers in 2005.
+Separated materials: A majority of the collection was removed from the Charles S. Harvard papers in 2005.

-Acquisition note: Presented to the archives in 1994 as part of the Charles S. Harvard collection by Joe L. Hayes.
-A deed of gift was signed in 1995.
-Additional correspondence was presented to the archives by Alice Chase, trustee of the Marilynn S. Barks Estate, in 2005.
+Acquisition note: Part of the collection was given to the Archives in 1994 as part of the Charles S. Harvard collection by Joe L. Hayes.
+A deed of gift was signed by Hayes in 1995.
+Additional correspondence was presented to the Archives by Alice Chase, trustee of the Marilynn S. Barks Estate, in 2005.
+Further materials were transferred from the University of Alaska Fairbanks Alaska and Polar Regions Archives and Special Collections in 2007.